Madan Lal Dhingra: Last words from gallows

 The following are said to be Madan Lal Dhingra's last words, just before he died at the gallows:

 I believe that a nation held down by foreign bayonets is in a perpetual state of war.
 Since open battle is rendered impossible to a disarmed race, I attacked by surprise.
 Since guns were denied to me I drew forth my pistol and fired.
+As a Hindu I felt that a wrong done to my country is an insult to God.
+Her cause is the cause of Sri Ram!
+Her services are the services of Sri Krishna!
 Poor in wealth and intellect, a son like myself has nothing else to offer to the mother but his own blood.
 And so I have sacrificed the same on her altar.
 The only lesson required in India at present is to learn how to die, and the only way to teach it is by dying ourselves.
+Therefore I die and glory in my martyrdom!
+This war of Independence will continue between India and England, so long as the Hindu and the English races last (if the present unnatural relation does not cease!).
 My only prayer to God is that I may be re-born of the same mother and I may re-die in the same sacred cause till the cause is successful.
 Vande Mataram! ("I praise thee mother!")